 74. * Seed Cleaning and Associated Grain Elevators 5,000 or more tons/yr. throughput

-75. Sewage Treatment Facilities employing internal combustion for digester gasses
+75. Sewage Treatment Facilities employing internal combustion engines or flares for digester gasses

-76. Soil Remediation Facilities stationary or portable
+76. Soil Remediation Facilities (stationary or portable) using thermal desorption, and not exempted under ORS 465.315(3) or not under DEQ oversight through a cleanup agreement

 77. Steel Works, Rolling and Finishing Mills

-78. *** Surface Coating in Manufacturing subject to RACT
+78. *** Surface Coating in Manufacturing subject to RACT as regulated by division 232

 79. Surface Coating Operations with actual emissions of VOCs before add on controls of 10 or more tons/yr.